calvinhzy/aaz/Commands/site-recovery/protected-item/_show.md

-# [Command] _site-recovery fabric protection-container protected-item update_
+# [Command] _site-recovery protected-item show_

-Update operation to create an ASR replication protected item (Enable replication).
+Get the details of an ASR replication protected item.

 ## Versions